 Although just starting out, George Samuel Brewery in Shildon knew what they wanted to do with their brand to get all of the local people onboard.
+They were in search of a drinks branding agency that could exceed their expectations.
 They put it to us, and simply said “The Railway Connection”.
 Shildon has a romantic history stretching back to the very first railways, steam engines and trains, and even to this day, the area is known as “The Cradle of the Railways”.
 They wanted their brand to portray the history of the Shildon area but didn’t want the usual beer and hop related logos and imagery a lot of their competitors seemed to be using.
 The brand needed to be a modern interpretation of a traditional and historic area.
 So we got onboard and starting to research just how much of an impact we could make using this strong emotional connection.

 As you can imagine, all sorts of weird and wonderful imagery began rolling through the minds of the Creative Team as they built up a head of steam thinking about this exciting new project.
 We started designing train inspired logos, historic railway inspired crests and even used the typefaces we had seen in some of the history books.
 But then we thought, hang on, to put the wheels in motion, why not simplify it down and use a train wheel as the inspiration behind the brand.
 While doing our research, every member of the team had been surprised by the immense size of these awesome pieces of engineering.
 Using the initials G and S allowed us to do this.
 Circular letters for a circular logo.